A law firm's offices, stone facade and a street-level entrance

 Cloud AI creates a structural conflict with the most fundamental obligation in legal practice: confidentiality.

 When an attorney pastes a client contract into ChatGPT, Claude, or any cloud-based AI service, that document leaves the firm's network.
 It travels across the public internet to a data center owned by a third party.
 It is processed on shared infrastructure alongside data from thousands of other organizations.
 Law firms are one of eleven regulated industries where this structural conflict between cloud AI and data confidentiality is most acute.
 The cloud provider's terms of service - not your engagement letter - govern what happens to that data.
+Every contract analyzed through cloud AI is a privileged communication handed to a third party.
+If opposing counsel discovers the transmission, the privilege argument you built your case on may collapse.

 ABA Model Rule 1.6(a) requires attorneys to hold client information in confidence.
 Rule 1.6(c) requires "reasonable efforts to prevent the inadvertent or unauthorized disclosure" of that information.
 Multiple state bar ethics opinions have addressed whether transmitting client data to cloud AI providers satisfies this standard.
 The recurring concern: once data leaves the firm's infrastructure, the attorney's ability to control its handling depends entirely on a vendor's privacy policy and contractual commitments - not on the firm's own security measures.